wengong-jin/multiobj-rationale/README.md

 ```

 ## Rationale Extraction
 The rationale extraction module will produce a list of triplets `(molecule, rationale, score)`, where `molecule` is an active compound, `rationale` is a subgraph that explains the property and `score` is its predicted score.
-The following script uses 15 CPU cores (can be adjusted with `--ncpu` argument):
+The following script uses 4 CPU cores (can be adjusted with `--ncpu` argument):
 ```
-python mcts.py --data data/jnk3/actives.txt --prop jnk3 > jnk3_rationales.txt
+python mcts.py --data data/jnk3/actives.txt --prop jnk3 --ncpu 4 > jnk3_rationales.txt
-python mcts.py --data data/gsk3/actives.txt --prop gsk3 > gsk3_rationales.txt
+python mcts.py --data data/gsk3/actives.txt --prop gsk3 --ncpu 4 > gsk3_rationales.txt
 ```
 To construct multi-property rationales, we can merge the single-property rationales for GSK3 and JNK3:
 ```